How To Save Time and Energy Cost With a Dehumidifier for Drying Clothes (Feb 2025 update)

 Where do you put a dehumidifier when drying clothes?

 The best place to put a dehumidifier for drying clothes is closer to the laundry for faster drying.
-However, ensure that you leave enough clearance for the dehumidifier on all sides, to facilitate airflow.
+However, ensure that you leave enough clearance for the dehumidifier on all sides to facilitate airflow.
 A clearance of 30 cm on all sides will suffice.

 It is also advisable to dry your clothes in a small room, especially if you have a small portable dehumidifier.
 The dehumidifier will remove moisture in the environment faster compared to if it is placed in a large room.
 This is why most homeowners would dry clothes using a dehumidifier in the bathroom.